-I'm a sociologist and currently an Assistant Professor in the Department of History and Sociology at the University of British Columbia, Okanagan campus.
+I'm a sociologist and an Assistant Professor in the Department of History and Sociology at the University of British Columbia, Okanagan campus.
 Previously I taught in the Department of Criminology at Wilfrid Laurier University, located in Brantford, Ontario Canada.

 I received my PhD from McMaster University (Sociology), MA from Carleton University in (Sociology) and BA from Carleton University in Criminology and Criminal Justice.